top of page

 Park Palms happy hour celebration

 This was an OK year relative to wildflowers.
-It didn't compared to the 2019 superbloom but that's always going to be a tough act to follow.
+It didn't compared to the 2019 super bloom but that's always going to be a tough act to follow.
 Here are a few photos we captured this spring.

-The month wrapped up with a tour of Sunnylands, the former 200-acre Annenberg Estate, located in Rancho Mirage.
+The month concluded with a tour of Sunnylands, the former 200-acre Annenberg Estate, located in Rancho Mirage.
 Walter Annenberg was a billionaire publisher and philanthropist whose net worth at the time of his death in 2002 was $4 billion.
 He and his wife Leonore also served as diplomats under several US Presidents.
 They had a deep appreciation and love for the desert and in 1963 purchased the estate grounds.
 Construction on the Sunnylands estate began quickly thereafter and was completed in 1966.
 A. Quincy Jones designed this 25,000-square-foot midcentury modern house known for its pink roof.
 At one time, the house was the largest in Riverside County.
 The property now includes the main house, guest quarters, three guest cottages, a private 9-hole golf course, and 13 man-made lakes.
 We've visited the estate several times of the years but were never able to snag tickets for the grounds tour until now.

 April